 Braces on the backside of teeth are very versatile as they can be used to treat a wide range of misalignment and malocclusion problems.

 You may hear this type of brace referred to as ‘incognito braces’.
-Although this is actually a brand name, it has become synonymous with lingual braces in the same way that Invisalign has for invisible braces.
+Although this is actually a brand name, it has become synonymous with lingual braces in the same way that Invisalign has for invisible teeth braces.
 We’ll talk more about Incognito lingual braces and other brands later on in this article.

 How do they work?

 In much the same way as traditional braces, lingual braces use a wire and bracket system to gradually pull teeth into the desired position.
-You’ll need to visit your orthodontist every 6-8 weeks to have them tightened and adjusted.
+Got most types, you’ll need to visit your orthodontist every 6-8 weeks to have braces tightened and adjusted.

-Some types of lingual brace use standard brackets, and some are custom-made to fit each specific tooth.
+Some types of lingual brace use standard brackets, and some are custom-made to fit each specific tooth, like Brius braces.

 Custom-made braces can speed up treatment times and give your orthodontist greater control over results.
 They are also more comfortable to wear as they are typically slimmer than standard brackets.
 They do, however, come at a higher cost due to the fact that each piece is made to order.